📍 ECCV 2026 Workshop

 Luigi Palmieri

-Bosch Center for Artificial Intelligence, Germany
+Group leader and research scientist, Bosch Center for Artificial Intelligence, Germany

 Predictive navigation & RL